 FFT Parameters

-To add an FFT graph in ObserVIEW, select Add Graph > FFT.
+To add a new FFT graph in ObserVIEW, select the Add Graph dropdown button in the main ribbon and select the FFT option.
 The user-defined settings include analysis lines, window function, and data bias range.

 Analysis Lines